Fight Assault Charges in New York with Help from a Skilled Defense Attorney

 Reliable defense counsel in NY

-Clients who require experienced and trustworthy criminal defense lawyers choose the Law Offices of Tacopina & Seigel Call today at 212-227-8877 or contact us online to schedule a consultation with a highly qualified attorney at the firm.
+Clients who require experienced and trustworthy criminal defense lawyers choose the Law Offices of Tacopina, Seigel & DeOreo Call today at 212-227-8877 or contact us online to schedule a consultation with a highly qualified attorney at the firm.